-Students who contact the instructor by email or by posting a question in the Forums can normally expect a response within 2-3 days.
-The instructor will be active in the course and checking in at least twice a week on Tuesdays and Thursdays.
-In addition, the instructor will check in on most weekends (subject to travel by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2012-semester/syllabus-bec-151-999 8-prin-of-macro-economics-summer-2012/ commitments).
+Students who contact the instructor by email or by posting a question in the Forums can normally expect a response within 2-3 business days, usually faster.
+The instructor will be active in the course and checking in at least three times per week.
+In summer I usually check in Monday-Friday.
 Towards the end of the course it will be more often.
 For urgent issues, texting or phone is available.
-Please note that if you haven't logged into the course for weeks and have now forgotten your password, it doesn't create an emergency for the instructor.